visit-dav/visit/docs/SphynxDocs/ClientServer/Client_server_mode.rst

-If VCL was able to launch on the remote computer and if it was able to successfully launch the metadata server, the files for the remote computer will be listed in the **File Selection Window**.
-Add the files to be visualized to the **Selected files list** as you would with local files and dismiss the **File Selection Window**.
+If VCL was able to launch on the remote computer and if it was able to successfully launch the metadata server, the files for the remote computer will be listed in the **Files** pane of the **File Open Window**, just as if you were running locally.
+You then select the file or virtual database and click **OK**.
 Now that you have files from the remote computer at your disposal, you can create plots as usual.

 Passwords
 ~~~~~~~~~

+Sometimes when you try to access files on a remote computer, VisIt prompts you
+for a password by opening a **Password Window**
+(:numref:`Figure %s<remote_vis_password>`).
+If you are prompted for a
+password, type your password into the window and click the **Ok** button.
+If
+the password window appears and you decide to abort the launch of the remote
+component, you can click the **Password Window's Cancel** button to stop the
+remote component from being launched.

 .. _remote_vis_password: